Board-Certified Urologist

 Universal Preventive Measures (for all stone types)

-- Dietary sodium restriction โ high salt intake increases urinary calcium excretion.
-Target under 2,300 mg sodium/day (under 1,500 mg is ideal)
+• Dietary sodium restriction — high salt intake increases urinary calcium excretion.
+Target under 2,300 mg sodium per day (about 1 teaspoon of salt); under 1,500 mg (about 3/4 teaspoon) is ideal.

-- Limit animal protein โ high red meat intake increases uric acid, decreases urinary citrate, and lowers urine pH
+• Limit animal protein — high red meat intake increases uric acid, decreases urinary citrate, and lowers urine pH.

-- Increase citrus intake โ lemon juice and orange juice are natural dietary sources of citrate, which inhibits crystal formation
+• Increase citrus intake — lemon juice and orange juice are natural dietary sources of citrate, which inhibits crystal formation.

 Stone-Type-Specific Prevention